ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 {: #connectivity-private-vpc}
 {: step}

-The IBM Cloud Transit Gateway provides connectivity between Vmware IBM Classic and your VPC infrastructure.
-When connecting to the two entities, be aware that the Vmware Classic infrastructure is on the 10.0.0.0 network and thus the VPC network needs to reside on a different network.
-Otherwise, the network will overlap and there will be a communication connectivity issue.
+The IBM Cloud Transit Gateway provides connectivity between VMware IBM Classic and your VPC infrastructure.
+When connecting to the two entities, be aware that the VMware Classic infrastructure is on the 10.0.0.0 network and thus the VPC network needs to reside on a different network.
+Otherwise, the network overlaps and there will be a communication connectivity issue.

 1. Order IBM Transit Gateway.